stratumn/agent/packages/agent-client-js/README.md

 ### Process#findSegments(opts)

-Returns a promise that resolves with existing segments.
+Returns a promise that resolves with existing segments and other info related to pagination.

 Available options are: